Canada Thistle

 • stalk-less leaves around 6 inches long, wavy, lobed leaves with yellow spines at each lobe

-• stem is spineless, unlike leaves and bull and European marsh thistle
+• stem is spineless, unlike the leaves and unlike bull thistle and European marsh thistle

-• seed is fluffy, white tufts of hair that is wind dispersed
+• seed are fluffy, white tufts of hair that are wind dispersed

 For more information visit Midwest Invasive Species Information Network (MISIN).